 McDaniel unquestionably transcends the role.
 It was, she said, “An opportunity to glorify Negro womanhood… The brave efficient type of womanhood which… has built our race, paid for our elaborate houses of worship, and sustained our business, charitable and improvement organisations.”
 Whether it is possible for that role to transcend the society it inhabits is a harder question.
 Nevertheless, the quality of her performance was immediately evident – even on set.
 It won her the first acting Oscar awarded to an African-American.
 It would be 50 years until a black woman won another.

-This piece first appeared in the June 2021 Months Past column in History Today.
+This piece first appeared in the June 2021 issue of History Today.